Backlash on AFCON squad: Former Super Eagles defender slams NFF, Eric Chelle

 - Debate has intensified over Nigeria’s squad ahead of their Group C opener against Tanzania on December 23

-Former Super Eagles defender Ifeanyi Udeze has openly criticized the final 28-man squad named by coach Eric Chelle for the 2025 Africa Cup of Nations.
+Former Super Eagles defender Ifeanyi Udeze has openly criticised the final 28-man squad named by coach Eric Chelle for the 2025 Africa Cup of Nations.

 Udeze described the squad as “questionable” and raised concerns about certain selection decisions.